raymondworkshop/old.myblog/_posts/2018-01-16-python-note.md

 #### Data Sturctures
   * sequences
   Python sequences are often categorized as **mutalbe or immutable**, and also could be considered as **flat sequences and container sequences**.
+    - container sequences -> hold **references** to the objects
+    - flat sequences -> more compact because of the physically store the value -
     - list -> mutable and mixed-type
     - array